 Dr Glyn Davis is a theorist and historian of the moving image.
 Although he has researched and written extensively about film and television, he has a particular interest in experimental cinema and artists’ film and video.
-Before taking up his position as a Chancellor's Fellow at the University of Edinburgh, Glyn was a senior lecturer in screen studies at the University of Bristol (2005-2008), and the coordinator of postgraduate studies at The Glasgow School of Art (2008-2012).
+Before taking up his position as a Chancellor's Fellow and Reader at the University of Edinburgh, Glyn was a senior lecturer in screen studies at the University of Bristol (2005-2008), and the coordinator of postgraduate studies at The Glasgow School of Art (2008-2012).

-Glyn oversees the ‘Art and its Histories’ strand of the Artist Rooms partnership, a major collaboration between (amongst others) the University of Edinburgh, the National Galleries of Scotland, and Tate Galleries.
+Glyn oversaw the ‘Art and its Histories’ strand of the Artist Rooms partnership, a major collaboration between (amongst others) the University of Edinburgh, the National Galleries of Scotland, and Tate Galleries.
 Glyn’s own large-scale project relating to the Artist Rooms partnership was a MOOC (Massive Open Online Course) on the work of Andy Warhol.
 This first ran in April/May 2014, and then for a second time in February/March 2015; in total, the course had more than 42,000 participants.

 Glyn is keen to supervise PhD students with interests in experimental cinema, artists' film and video, queer film and theory, queer history and politics, world cinema and transnational film.